tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-cr.md

   # Configure the name of backup files and the path storing temporary files
   backupConfig:
+    # Optional: Set the tag of the backup, if not set, the tag will be the name of this CR
+    # Note: this field is Required for TigerGraph Operator < 1.1.0
     tag: local
     # Optional: Set the path for temporary staging files
     stagingPath: /home/tigergraph/tigergraph/data